chris-newton/chris-newton/README.md

 ## Hi there 👋
-I'm Chris, a data scientist and software developer.
+I'm Chris, a software developer and data engineer.

 🌱 I’m currently learning dimensionality reduction and gradient boosting techniques.